-Rippling may also be more noticeable in patients with slight builds, thin skin, or very small breasts, because there may not be enough tissue to completely hide the appearance of rippling.
+Rippling may also be more noticeable in patients with slight builds, thin skin, or tiny breasts because there may not be enough tissue to hide the appearance of rippling completely.
 Implants that are placed over the pectoral muscles may also make rippling more visible.
-Rippling will be even more visible when the patient leans forward and the weight of the breasts causes ripples to show along the outer sides of the breasts.
-Weight change, particularly weight loss can also make implant ripples become more visible.
+Rippling will be even more visible when the patient leans forward, and the weight of the breasts causes ripples to show along the outer sides of the breasts.
+Weight change, particularly weight loss, can also make implant ripples more visible.

 Another factor maybe the size of the implants relative to the actual breast.
 An implant that is wider than the breast will lead to overstretching of the skin.
 As noted above, this can increase the appearance of any ripples.
 Unless the body frame can accommodate them, patients should avoid low profile breast implants, in which the width of the implant is greater than the height or the base diameter of the implant.

 What Can Be Done to Prevent or Correct Rippling?

 We suggest patients consider silicone implants that are placed under the pectoral muscles, rather than over.
-In addition, breast implants that are either a high or moderate profile are associated with less rippling than a low profile implant.
-Patients need to be properly educated as to which implants will best suit their body in order to get the best possible results from the breast augmentation procedure.
-In cases where the patient does not want to change to silicone implants, the size and shape of the saline implant can be corrected in order to reduce the appearance of rippling.
+Besides, breast implants with either a high or moderate profile are associated with less rippling than a low profile implant.
+Patients need to be properly educated about which implants will best suit their body to get the best possible results from the breast augmentation procedure.
+In cases where the patient does not want to change to silicone implants, the saline implant’s size and shape can be corrected to reduce the appearance of rippling.

-Obviously, each patient is unique in terms of her goals, build, and breast size.
-We will work closely with each patient to best meet their stated goals, while at the same time reducing the degree and appearance of rippling.
+Each patient is unique in terms of her goals, build, and breast size.
+We will work closely with each patient to best meet their stated goals while at the same time reducing the degree and appearance of rippling.